michelgoth/Tables_R_Tutorial/docs/report.md

 ## 2. Foundational Survival Signals: IDH and MGMT

 Next, we validated the prognostic roles of the two most important molecular markers.
+In `R/Lesson4.R` and `R/Lesson5.R`, we introduce survival analysis.
+The core steps involve creating a `Surv` object, which combines time-to-event (Overall Survival) and event status (Censor) data.
+We then use this object in the `survfit` function to create Kaplan-Meier survival models, stratified by IDH mutation and MGMT methylation status, respectively.
+The `ggsurvplot` function is then used to create publication-quality visualizations of these models, complete with confidence intervals, p-values from the log-rank test, and a risk table showing the number of patients at risk over time.
+Finally, `R/Lesson6.R` builds on this by fitting a multivariable Cox proportional hazards model (`coxph` function) to assess the independent prognostic significance of these markers alongside clinical variables like age and grade.

 - **Figure 4 (Lesson 4)**: Kaplan-Meier analysis shows a dramatic and statistically significant survival advantage for patients with IDH-mutant tumors compared to IDH-wildtype.
 This confirms IDH status as a core prognostic pillar in this cohort.
 - **Figure 5 (Lesson 5)**: Similarly, MGMT promoter methylation is associated with significantly longer overall survival.
 - **Figure 6 (Lesson 6)**: A multivariable Cox model confirms that these markers, along with age and grade, are independent predictors of outcome.
 The forest plot shows the hazard ratios, quantifying how much each factor contributes to risk after adjusting for the others.